opensciencearchive/server/README.md

 <h1 align="center">Open Science Archive</h1>

 <p align="center">
-  <strong>Natural language search for scientific datasets</strong>
+  <strong>A domain-agnostic archive for AI-ready scientific data</strong>
 </p>

 <p align="center">
   <a href="#quick-start">Quick Start</a> •
-  <a href="#features">Features</a> •
+  <a href="#templates">Templates</a> •
   <a href="#usage">Usage</a> •
   <a href="#development">Development</a>
 </p>

 ---

-OSA is a local-first server for discovering scientific data.
-It ingests metadata from public repositories like [NCBI GEO](https://www.ncbi.nlm.nih.gov/geo/), indexes it with vector embeddings, and provides natural language search via CLI.
+OSA makes it easy to stand up [PDB](https://www.rcsb.org/)-level data infrastructure for any scientific domain — validated, searchable, and AI-ready.

 ## Quick Start